-As a social housing provider DHS is required by the Housing Regulator to ensure we are delivering the right service, in the right way, at the right cost.
+As a social housing provider, Depaul Housing Services is required by the Regulator of Social Housing to ensure we are delivering the right service, in the right way, at the right cost.

 Regulatory standards contain specific expectations and the outcomes that providers are expected to achieve.
 Providers' boards and local authority councillors who govern service delivery are responsible for meeting the relevant standards and determining how this is done.